 The Chief Marketing Officer oversees Acadian's Product Strategy team as well as client service.
-In these roles the CMO helps ensure that ESG related product development is in line with client needs and Acadian's ESG vision and goals as a firm, as well as ensuring that ESG related research and commentary is regularly conveyed to clients and other stakeholders.
+In these roles the CMO helps ensure that product development is in line with client needs and Acadian's vision and goals as a firm, as well as ensuring that research and investment commentary is regularly conveyed to clients and other stakeholders.